-Day 6: Monday 30 July, Ystad
+Day 6: Monday 29 July, Ystad

-- Walking tour of Ystad: In the footsteps of Kurt Wallander

-- Guided tour of the Cineteket/Film Studio

-- Time at leisure in Ystad

-- Ales Stenar

-- Dinner at the Brasserie du Sud, one of Wallander's favourite restaurants
+- Walking tour of Ystad: In the footsteps of Kurt Wallander - Guided tour of the Ystad Studios Visitor Center - Time at leisure in Ystad - Ales Stenar - Dinner at the Brasserie du Sud, one of Wallander's favourite restaurants

 Kurt Wallander, the detective created by Henning Mankell, is grumpy, divorced, troubled by his prostate and occasional drinking binges, lonely and disillusioned.
 He is based in the town of Ystad in the dozen or so novels in which he features.
 Today we will enjoy an Ystad walk in his footsteps to see the police station at Kristianstadsvagen, his home in Mariagatan and his favourite coffee shop of Fridoff's konditori.
 The first novel in the series was published in 1991 and there have been more than 50 films featuring this memorable detective.
-To learn about some of those films (Wallander has been acted by Kenneth Branagh, Krister Henriksson and Rolf Lassgard) we will look around the Ystad Movie Museum, which displays costumes, sets and props not only from the Wallander films, but also from The Bridge.
+To learn about some of those films (Wallander has been acted by Kenneth Branagh, Krister Henriksson and Rolf Lassgard) we will look around theYstad Studios Visitor Center, which displays costumes, sets and props not only from the Wallander films, but also from The Bridge.